chaimaeazg/GENAI-BOOTCAMP/sentence-constructor/claude/prompt.md

 ## Last Checks
 - Make sure you read all the example files tell me that you have.
-- Make sure you read the structure structure examples file
+- Make sure you read the structure examples file
 - Make sure you check how many columns there are in the vocab table.